parsabsh/linux-notes/README.md

   - [Signals and kill Command](#signals-and-kill-command)
   - [Sessions and Groups](#sessions-and-groups)

+**NOTE:** Pictures and diagrams without mentioned source are taken from Quera.ir.

 # Introduction

 Linux is an open-source Unix-like operating system based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.
 Linux is typically packaged as a Linux distribution.